RahmanSadikur/Nexgo_SDK_C-/README.md

-# Nexgo_SDK_C# -City Bank payment intregation using Nexgo pos
+# Nexgo_SDK_C# -City Bank payment integration using Nexgo pos
 ___

-This solution divided into four project
+This solution (written in c# -.NET Framework 4.5) divided into four project
 + Nexgo.Clients <br/>
 Nexgo.Client is windows form project.Its just a interface that communicate with user
 + Nexgo.Api.4.5 <br/>